charvishukla/cse15l-lab-reports/lab-report-4-week8.md

 Note: In the code snippets below i have used ". . ." to exclude extra output and only include the relevant parts of the JUnit error message, which would help us find the location of the bug.

+**Test 1**

-For the test that contains `snippet1.md`, the JUnit test result tells us 2 main things: (1) there was a JUnit assertion error on line 89 since expected and actual do not match, (2) there was an error in line 65 of `MarkdownParse.java` which probably caused this error:
+For the test that contains `snippet1.md`, the JUnit test result tells us 2 main things: (1) there was a JUnit assertion error on line 89 since expected and actual do not match, (2) there was an error in line 65 of `MarkdownParseTest.java` which probably caused this error:

 ```
 1) testGetLinksFile6(MarkdownParseTest)